arielherself/espresso/README.md

 ## Tencent fails to escape China’s techlash

-Tencent, the world’s largest gaming firm, is still in the firing line at home.
+Tencent, the world’s largest gaming firm, is still in the line of fire at home.
 On Wednesday the “League of Legends” owner reported its first ever quarterly sales decline, partly as a result of Chinese regulators’ refusal to grant it new gaming licences.
 Its woes mainly stemmed from the Chinese government’s crackdown on tech, which caused an unprecedented slump in video-gaming revenues in China in the first half of the year.
 Tencent’s other businesses struggled, too: a slowing economy and lockdowns hurt advertising on WeChat, its social-media platform.

 Tencent’s response has been to slim down in China.
 Having shed a stake in JD.com, an e-commerce giant, it reportedly may sell its $24bn stake in Meituan, a food-delivery firm.
 To compensate it intends to expand abroad, perhaps by investing in firms such as Ubisoft, a French video-game maker, to add to its array of foreign gaming interests.
 But Tencent must tread carefully.
 Western governments are [increasingly cautious](https://te.arielherself.xyz/business/2022/08/11/tencent-is-a-success-story-bedevilled-by-the-splinternet) about Chinese firms making foreign acquisitions.